New app lets dog lovers swipe right for perfect pet match

 The app features profiles of furry four-legged creatures looking up with soft yearning eyes.
 Scrolling down reveals more information about the pup, and those interested can then swipe right.

 But there are limits to the Tinder comparison.
-The dogs don’t get to have a swiping experience.
-If you swipe left another dog profile appears.
+It’s a one-sided situation and the dogs don’t get to have a swiping experience.
+If you swipe left, another dog profile appears.

+Gecevicius said the idea came to creators when they saw a stray dog on the street through the window during a computer workshop.

-Gecevicius said the app only features dogs for now but the plan is to eventually include cats and other animals.
+The app only features dogs for now but the plan is to eventually include cats and other animals.

-Two friends, Emily and Elena, recently scanned the app and then visited the SOS Gyvunai shelter in Vilnius to meet Piff, a medium black-and-grey mongrel.
+Two friends, Emily and Elena, recently scanned the app and then visited the SOS Gyvunai shelter in Vilnius to meet Piff, a medium black-and-gray mongrel.
 They took him for a walk in a snow-covered park and said they would return soon to take him home.

 “I think it’s actually a very great idea because in Lithuania we have a lot of stray dogs and a lot of people who want to adopt,” 24-year-old Elena said as dogs nearby ran around in outdoor cages barking.